 Reportlab supports most of the normal Python installation methods.
-You have the option of downloading the source and running “python setup.py install” or running a binary installer (on Windows).
-There was a recent thread on their mailing list that seemed to indicate that they may also support pip soon.
-The threads I’ve read about Reportlab’s support of easy_install are confusing, so I’m not sure if they already support that method or not.
+For the old Reportlab 2.x versions you have the option of downloading the source and running “python setup.py install” or running a binary installer (on Windows).

 Creating a Simple PDF